lead generation

 A low conversion rate suggests that there may be issues with your messaging,

-design, or targeting that need to be addressed.
+design, or targeting that needs to be addressed.

 2. Cost Per Lead (CPL)

-Cost Per Lead (CPL) measures the amount of money you spend to acquire a single lead.
+Cost Per Lead (CPL) measures the money you spend to acquire a single lead.

 It’s essential for understanding the efficiency of your lead generation campaigns